 Water from pipes or ceiling

 Look above to make sure that the leak is not coming from above the hot water tank via pipes or a drain.
-If your hot water tank is underneath a bathroom, you may find that something above it is leaking from the floor above or that the pipes have a leak.
+For example, if your hot water tank is underneath a bathroom, you may find that something above it is leaking from the floor above or that the pipes have a leak.
 It’s not uncommon for a flexible braided hose to start to leak after 10 years.
 So be thorough when you are looking for the leak.

-Next check your water softener for condensation.
-Condensation forming on the water softener is common and that water may be finding its way to the floor around your heater tank.
+Next, check your water softener for condensation.
+Condensation forming on the water softener is common, and that water may be finding its way to the floor around your water heater tank.

-Depending on the time of year you’re cold air return may be condensing and dripping down making it look like your hot water tank is leaking when in fact it is actually your dehumidifier.
+Depending on the time of year, your cold air return may be condensing and dripping down, making it look like your hot water tank is leaking when it is actually your dehumidifier.

 Cracks in floor

-Last place to inspect is cracks in the basement floor.
+The last place to inspect is the cracks in the basement floor.
 Water can seep through basement floors when the soil is wet and a basement isn’t properly waterproofed.

 Electric Water Heater

-If you have an electric hot water tank the best thing to do is to turn off the power at the breaker before doing anything with your tank.
-Simply find your panel and switch the break to the off position
+If you have an electric hot water tank, the best thing to do is turn off the breaker’s power before doing anything with your tank.
+Simply find your panel and switch the break to the off position.